zoRiaka/big-data-processing-hw9/README.md

 # big-data-processing-hw9
-Nineth Homework for the UCU Big Data Processing course.
+Ninth Homework for the UCU Big Data Processing course.

 Explanations are in results.pdf